 Nevertheless, it is possible to make a number of observations.
 Whatever the African impact of the Atlantic trade, it was at its greatest in West Africa, which supplied the largest number of captives, although at the height of the trade many other parts of Africa were also used as a source for slaves.
 In addition, the trade had a disproportionate impact on the male population, because male slaves were the most sought after in the Americas; it is thought that roughly two-thirds of the slaves taken to the New World were male, only one-third female.

 But this may have been to the cost to African economies.
 It seems that the period between the sixteenth and nineteenth centuries was a time of economic stagnation for Africa, which fell further and further behind the economic progress of Europe as the years passed by.
-Little wonder, then, that some historians interpret this as a sign that the Atlantic trade was seriously retarding Africa’s economic development.
+Little wonder, then, that some historians interpret this as a sign that the Atlantic trade was seriously holding back Africa’s economic development.

 The possible negative consequences of the trade were not only economic.
 Politically, as African rulers organised the capture of slaves, traditions were created of brutal and arbitrary intervention by the powerful in people’s lives.
-Meanwhile, as rival African rulers competed over the control of slave-capture and trading, wars could result.
+Meanwhile, as rival African rulers competed over the control of slave capture and trading, wars could result.
 On both counts, the Atlantic trade badly affected the political landscape of Africa, and set disturbing precedents for the future.

 Admittedly, not all the consequences of slavery for Africa can be attributed specifically to the Atlantic slave trade.
 Before, during, and after the era of the Atlantic trade, African rulers were capturing slaves for their own use, and for sale to the Middle East.
-According to Manning, between 1500 and 1900, while twelve million captives were sent on the Atlantic slave ships, eight million were kept as slaves within Africa, and six million were sent as slaves to the Middle East and other “Oriental” markets.
-But the Atlantic trade marked a substantial expansion of the African slave system, and should still be seen as responsible for many of its evils.
+According to the historian Patrick Manning, between 1500 and 1900, while twelve million captives were sent on the Atlantic slave ships, eight million were kept as slaves within Africa, and six million were sent as slaves to the Middle East and other “Oriental” markets.
+But the Atlantic trademarked a substantial expansion of the African slave system, and should still be seen as responsible for many of its evils.

-The Impact of the Atlantic Slave Trade on the New World
+The impact of the Atlantic slave trade on the New World.

-The arrival of Europeans in the Americas had brought diseases that decimated local populations, which reduced the potential for securing labour from that source; and often too few Europeans chose to migrate to the Americas to meet the demand for labour.
+The arrival of Europeans in the Americas had brought diseases that devastated local populations, which reduced the potential for securing labour from that source; and often too few Europeans came to the Americas to meet the demand for labour.
 This was particularly true in Brazil and the Caribbean, where people of African origin became by far the largest section of the population; it was also the case in parts of North America, although here white people outnumbered black people.

 Black slaves were especially important as a labour supply for the “plantation” agriculture that developed in the New World, first in Brazil, and later in the Caribbean and the southern parts of North America.
-The plantation system had begun in medieval times on Mediterranean islands such as Crete and Cyprus - it was an unusually sophisticated form of agricultural operation for its day, producing sugar for the international market at a time when most of European agriculture concentrated on the basics of local subsistence.
+The plantation system had begun in medieval times on Mediterranean islands such as Crete and Cyprus - it was an unusually sophisticated form of agricultural operation for its day, producing sugar for the international market at a time when most of the European agriculture concentrated on the basics of local subsistence.
 But from its inception, it used slaves; and when plantations were set up in the Americas, black slaves became the backbone of the workforce.

-The divide was reinforced by the determination to segregate black and white communities and discourage inter-marriage, and by the reluctance to liberate black people from slavery from one generation to the next.
+The divide was reinforced by the determination to segregate black and white communities and discourage intermarriage, and by the reluctance to liberate black people from slavery from one generation to the next.
 This contrasted with the experiences of African slaves who were sent to the Middle East, where both inter-marriage and slave liberation were more common.

-The Impact of the Atlantic Slave Trade on Europe
+The impact of the Atlantic slave trade on Europe.

 The impact of the slave trade on Europe is another area of historical controversy.
 Some historians of the slave trade are keen to stress the ways in which the trade had significant economic effects in the home countries.
 However, historians of European industrialisation have often given little attention to the contribution of the slave trade, although there are exceptions.
 Readers are left asking themselves: is there any way of reconciling such approaches?